debanjandhara/audio-video-rtc-live-streaming/README.md

     ```sh
     cd backend
     ```
-3. Create a virtual environment:
+3. Create a virtual environment (Needed for First time use only) :
     ```sh
     python -m venv venv
     ```